DriftCascade/DriftCascade-Site/site/content/blog/optimizing-fovmapping-with-raycastcommand.md

 The final step is just to read the `resultBuffer` and populate the `groundData[]` array based on the hit results.

-Adding just this to this step only brought a small, low single digit percentage reduction in runtime because it turns out one raycast per-cell pales in comparison to thousands of raycasts per cell that the rest of the algorithm does.
-However it laid the groundwork for how to use `RaycastCommand.ScheduleBatch()`.
+Adding just this to this step only brought a small, low single-digit percentage reduction in runtime because it turns out one raycast per-cell pales in comparison to thousands of raycasts per cell that the rest of the algorithm does.
+However, it laid the groundwork for how to use `RaycastCommand.ScheduleBatch()`.

 ## Expanding RaycastCommand to Obstacle Detection

 After we have the ground positions, which is really the only per-cell calculation, then we move into the per-direction calculations.
 This direction calculation is a bit more complex to parallelize, since each direction has a variable number of raycasts.
-There is an early exit optimization for vertical walls, plus depending on if he hit an obstacle or not we may proceed into a binary search to find the top of the obstacle.
+There is an early exit optimization for vertical walls, plus depending on if we hit an obstacle or not, we may proceed into a binary search to find the top of the obstacle.
 This method is effective for identifying the top of a hill on terrain without seeing beyond it.
 However, converting this to batched raycasting presents a challenge because the subsequent raycast in a given direction is contingent on the outcome of the previous one.

-The solution is similar to the previous step where we just take all the loop local variables and place them into arrays,but since there are so many more directions than there are cells, I didn't want to pre-allocate every direction the way I did for every cell’s ground position.
-So instead I created a list of “active” directions state in array of structs to keep the memory requirements bounded.
+The solution is similar to the previous step where we just take all the loop local variables and place them into arrays, but since there are so many more directions than there are cells, I didn't want to pre-allocate every direction the way I did for every cell's ground position.
+So instead, I created a list of "active" directions state in an array of structs to keep the memory requirements bounded.

 ### The Wavefront Algorithm

-I was initially also held up with the concept that unlike with the ground raycasts, I didn’t know how many total raycasts I needed to perform, and I was limited in max concurrency..
-I adopted an approach I called “Wavefront”, where we will iterate in “waves”, where each wave we process a batch of raycasts, until all raycasts are completed.
-We don’t need to know the number of waves / batches up front because at the begining of each wave, we will re-allocate cells and directions into wave slots.
+I was initially also held up with the concept that unlike with the ground raycasts, I didn't know how many total raycasts I needed to perform, and I was limited in max concurrency.
+I adopted an approach I called "Wavefront", where we will iterate in "waves", where each wave we process a batch of raycasts, until all raycasts are completed.
+We don't need to know the number of waves / batches up front because at the beginning of each wave, we will re-allocate cells and directions into wave slots.

 The four steps of this Wavefront direction processing are to continuously loop while there remains work to be done: